 Better Uptime is one of the newest monitoring and incident management platform used by thousands, including us at StatusGator.
 Our beta integration with Better Uptime is simple but effective.
 Just connect your StatusGator dashboard to your Better Uptime account and when one of your monitored services goes down, an incident will open on Better Uptime.
 When the service comes back up, the incident is automatically resolved.

-Using Better Uptime, you can configure an on-call schedule and take advantage of their robust notification offering including mobile app, SMS, and phone call.
+Using Better Uptime, you can configure an on-call schedule and take advantage of their robust notification offering including a mobile app, SMS, and phone call.
 Get alerted when your critical services go down and triage the issue quickly.
-We recommend creating a separate StatusGator dashboard with your most critical services.
+We recommend creating a separate StatusGator dashboard with your most critical services and setting up a private status page if needed.
 Here’s how to connect your StatusGator dashboard to Better Uptime:

 Monitoring status pages with Better Uptime